-The Board has delegated authority for oversight on the Company's investments and associated risk to the IC.
-They are responsible for ensuring that the investment strategy is appropriate to the Company's ethics, risk profile and capital management of the business as defined in its Statement of Investment Principles and as articulated in the Company's Investment Policy.
-They are responsible for overseeing the performance of the Investment Manager of the Company and monitoring the performance of the investment portfolio.
+The Board has delegated responsibility for oversight of the Company's investments and associated risk to the Investment Committee (IC).
+They are responsible for ensuring that the Company operates an investment strategy that is appropriate to the Company's ethics, performance, risk profile and capital management of the business as defined in its statement of investment principles based on its risk appetite and as articulated in the Company's investment policy.